Economic Conditions for Innovation: Private vs. Public Sector: Analyzed Sample of OECD Countries

 \section{Analyzed Sample of OECD Countries}

-We investigate the member countries of Organisation for Economic Co-Operation and Development (OECD) from 2003 to 2017.
+We investigate the member countries of the Organisation for Economic Co-Operation and Development (OECD) from 2003 to 2017.
 The main analyzed variable is the annual gross domestic R\&D expenditure per capita.
 The economic environment is represented by the average monthly wage and automotive diesel oil price per \num{1000} litres.
 All variables are current prices in USD adjusted for purchasing power parities.
 The evolution of the variables over time is illustrated in Figure \ref{fig:varTime}.
-The source of the R\&D expenditures and average wages is OECD while the source of the oil prices is International Energy Agency (IEA).
+The source of the R\&D expenditures and average wages is OECD while the source of the oil prices is the International Energy Agency (IEA).
+Additionally, as control variables, we utilize the annual gross domestic product (GDP) per capita, the inflation rate, international trade in goods and services as percentages of GDP and foreign direct investment (FDI) flows as percentages of GDP from OECD as well as several Worldwide Governance Indicators from the World Bank (WB).

 As the R\&D expenditure is our main object of interest, we further elaborate on it.
 The data are collected using the standard OECD methodology for statistics related to R\&D described in the Frascati Manual \citep{OECD2015}.
-Besides the total intramural gross domestic R\&D expenditures (TOTAL), we also utilize the R\&D expenditures broken down by the source of funding and the sector of performance as well.
-There are five sources of funding: the business enterprise (FUND-BES), government (FUND-GOV), higher education (FUND-HES), private non-profit (FUND-PNP) and rest of the world (FUND-ROW).
-Furthermore, there are four sectors of performance: the business enterprise (PERF-BES), government (PERF-GOV), higher education (PERF-HES) and private non-profit (PERF-PNP).
+Besides the total intramural gross domestic R\&D expenditures (Total), we also utilize the R\&D expenditures broken down by the source of funding and the sector of performance as well.
+There are five sources of funding: the business enterprise (Fund-BES), the government (Fund-GOV), the higher education (Fund-HES), the private non-profit (Fund-PNP) and the rest of the world (Fund-ROW).
+Furthermore, there are four sectors of performance: the business enterprise (Perf-BES), the government (Perf-GOV), the higher education (Perf-HES) and the private non-profit (Perf-PNP).
 The average shares of the R\&D expenditures for specific sources of funding and sectors of performance are shown in Table \ref{tab:gerdShare}.
 The dominant R\&D segment is the self-funded business sector with 52 percent share.
 Other significant segments are the higher education sector funded by the government with 17 percent share and the self-funded government sector with 11 percent share.
 Figure \ref{fig:gerdCountryFund} shows the composition of the source of funding in each country while Figure \ref{fig:gerdCountryPerf} shows the composition of the sector of performance.